-Find a special word or color, that connects you to that experience, every time you encounter that color, say or hear the word you have been thinking of.
+Find a special word or colour, that connects you to that experience, every time you encounter that colour, say or hear the word you have been thinking of.

 This whole process doesn't have to take long, start simple, make it 2 minutes, expand, when you want to and repeat as often as you like.

 The most important thing, I cannot stretch that enough, is: have fun with it, enjoy it, therefore you will be eager to make it a new habit.